 Travel agents enjoy both the adventure of a travel career and the stability of an office career.
 They have the opportunity to go on familiarization "fam" trips, where they are paid to learn about travel destinations!

 The Travel Academy's travel agent training program teaches you how to become a travel agent in many different exciting areas.
+The Travel Academy is 1 of only 11 ASTA (American Society of Travel Agents)-endorsed brick-and-mortar travel agent schools in the whole country!
 Our course includes extensive hands-on training on the SABRE computer reservation system.
 SABRE is used around the globe at airlines and travel agencies for booking airfare, car rental, hotels and more.
 In addition to our SABRE training, our travel and tourism course encompasses:

 - The air transportation industry